marcopiraccini/sd-swim/README.md

   - Answer not received after a timeout:
     - `Mi` selects a `k`members randomly and sends a `ping-req(Mj)` message
     - Every node of those, send in turn `ping(Mj)` and returns the answer to `Mi`
-- After `T`, Mi check if an `æck` from `mj` has been received, directly or through one of the `k` members.
+- After `T`, Mi check if an `ack` from `mj` has been received, directly or through one of the `k` members.
 If not, marks `Mj` as failed and starts the update using the dissemintaion component.

+[TODO: Complete decription of basic SWIM]

 # Protocol
 This implementation uses protobuf https://github.com/mafintosh/protocol-buffers